 The PROUD project (Promoting Supported Independent Living as an alternative care practice for unaccompanied minors) is a European project, funded by the AMIF Programme (Transnational actions for Integration of Third-Country Nationals in the EU Member States and supporting legal migration) for the 2019- 2021 period.
-The project will be implemented in Greece, Germany, Spain and the Netherlands.
+The project is implemented in Greece, Germany, Spain and the Netherlands.

-The PROUD project aims at promoting supported independent living as an alternative care practice for unaccompanied minors, focused on minors aged between 15 and 18 years old.
-Supported Independent Living is a new model of alternative care for unaccompanied minors.
-Supported Independent Living (SIL) provides adolescents with housing, supported supervision and access to a range of protection services.
-The Supported Independent Living model will ultimately provide unaccompanied children with opportunities to develop life skills, resilience, and livelihood skills in order to support their transition to adulthood within the local community.
+The PROUD project promotes SIL as an alternative care practice for unaccompanied minors, with a focus on minors aged between 15 and 18.
+SIL provides adolescents with housing, appropriate supervision, and access to a range of protection services.
+This model aims at giving unaccompanied children opportunities to develop their life skills and resilience, in order to support their transition to adulthood within the local community.

-The project is expected to have a high impact both in short and long term.
+Unaccompanied minors aged 15-18 are the final beneficiaries of the project, both by ultimately benefitting from professionals being trained, and by receiving support services for the development of specific career skills.
+Thus, the project is expected to have a high impact both in the short and long term.
 In the short term, 200 minors from 15 up to 18 years old are expected to benefit.
-In the long term, the project is expected to positively influence EU Member States towards adopting alternative care practices by offering different pathways which do not lead to institutionalization.
+In the long term, the project is expected to positively influence EU Member States towards adopting alternative care practices and offering different pathways which do not lead to institutionalization.